acald-creator/deploy-high-availability-web-app-cloudformation/README.md

 You will be ask to input region and name of the project which be put into a config.yaml file.

-Once the project is created, change into the directory and run pipenv install sceptre for double measure.
-This will create the Pipfile and Pipfile.lock.
+Once the project is created, change into the directory and run `pipenv` install `sceptre` for double measure.
+This will create the `Pipfile` and `Pipfile.lock`.

 I ran `python freeze > requirements.txt` so you can see what was been used in this project.